lambdanil/astOS/README.md

 ---
 ## What is astOS?

-astOS is a distribution based on Arch Linux.
+astOS is a modern distribution based on [Arch Linux](https://archlinux.org).
 Unlike Arch it uses an immutable (read-only) root filesystem.
 Software is installed and configured into individual snapshot trees, which can then be deployed and booted into.
-It doesn't use it's own package format or package manager, instead using pacman from Arch
+It doesn't use it's own package format or package manager, instead relying on [pacman](https://wiki.archlinux.org/title/pacman) from Arch.

-astOS supports containers such as docker or podman for modern software development workflows.
-It is also suitable for embedded systems, as setting up a minimal install is fairly easy and it's features can be really useful in this context

 **This has several advantages:**

 * Security
-  * Even if running an application with eleveted permissions, it cannot do stuff like replace system libraries with malicious version
+  * Even if running an application with eleveted permissions, it cannot replace system libraries with malicious versions
-* Stability
+* Stability and reliability
   * Due to the system being mounted as read only, it's not possible to accidentally overwrite system files
   * If the system runs into issues, you can easily rollback the last working snapshot within minutes
-  * Atomic updates - Updating your system all at once is safer
+  * Atomic updates - Updating your system all at once is more reliable
   * Thanks to the snapshot feature, astOS can ship cutting edge software without becoming unstable
+  * astOS needs little maintenance, as it has a built in fully automatic update tool that creates snapshots before updates and automatically checks if the system upgraded properly before deploying the new snapshot
 * Configurability
-  * With the overlays organised into a tree, you can easily have multiple different configurations of your software available, with varying packages, without any interference
+  * With the snapshots organised into a tree, you can easily have multiple different configurations of your software available, with varying packages, without any interference
   * For example: you can have a single Gnome desktop installed and then have 2 overlays on top - one with your video games, with the newest kernel and drivers, and the other for work, with the LTS kernel and more stable software, you can then easily switch between these depending on what you're trying to do
   * You can also easily try out software without having to worry about breaking your system or polluting it with unnecessary files, for example you can try out a new desktop environment in a snapshot and then delete the snapshot after, without modifying your main system at all
   * This can also be used for multi-user systems, where each user has a completely separate system with different software, and yet they can share certain packages such as kernels and drivers
-  * astOS allows you to install software by chrooting into overlays, therefore you can use software such as the AUR to install additional packages
+  * astOS allows you to install software by chrooting into snapshots, therefore you can use software such as the AUR to install additional packages
   * astOS is, just like Arch, very customizable, you can choose exactly which software you want to use

+* Thanks to it's reliabilty and automatic upgrades, astOS is well suitable for single use or embedded devices
+* It also makes for a good workstation or general use distribution utilizing development containers and flatpak for desktop applications

 ---
 ## astOS compared to other similar distributions